This post contains affiliate links**

 Benail 10 Pack Plastic Cylinders and Beakers Set

-Lastly, we are giving away a set of labware.
+A nice set of labware is a must for science at home.
+Students feel more “scientific” using beakers and graduated cylinders than they do using mom’s measuring cups.
 Included in this set are 5 plastic graduated cylinders (10, 25, 50, 100, and 250 milliliter volumes) and 5 plastic beakers (50, 100, 250, 500, and 1000 milliliter capacities).
 This glassware can be used by scientists of all ages.
 Younger students can use the set to examine which items sink or float in water, create a density tower, or learn to read a meniscus.
 Older students can use the labware to conduct experiments which require precision measurements such as those included in many chemistry curricula.

 *PTC stands for phenylthiocarbamide, also known as phenylthiourea